LizaChuang/DemoDay/README.md

 # DemoDay
-"My Html and CSS project for demo day."
+"My HTML and CSS project for Demo day."